Welcome 2 My Nightmare Era

-The vinyl copy of Welcome 2 My Nightmare comes in a striking gatefold sleeve and includes 4 tranluscent 'blood red' discs, the same poster as the CD deluxe album, a large booklet and a coupon allowing you to download the album in MP3 format.
+The European vinyl copy of Welcome 2 My Nightmare comes in a striking gatefold sleeve and includes 2 tranluscent 'Blood Red' discs, the same poster as the CD deluxe album, a glossy booklet and a coupon allowing you to download the album in MP3 format.

 The booklet is very large and almost the same as the standard CD version so does not include the nice artwork of the deluxe album, which is a shame (the front and back covers are different, however).

 Like the other editions of the album, this version features a bonus track.
 This time it's the interesting Flatline, which is not really a track as such (more a series of beeps).
 Certainly not essential by any means!

 The discs look great in red, what would have made the package better is if they had used the same artwork plus included the Nightmare Express Ticket from the deluxe album.

 I'll Bite Your Face Off Promotional CD Single